arungudelli/angularjswiki/content/en/angular/Angular-decimal-pipe/index.md

 +++
-title = "Angular Decimal Pipe & formatting numbers in Angular with examples" subtitle = "Learn how to format numbers in Angular using Angular Decimal Pipe" type="post" summary ="Angular Decimal Pipe is one of the bulit in pipe in Angular used to format decimal numbers according to the given decimal digits info and locale information."
+title = "Angular Decimal Pipe & formatting decimal numbers in Angular with examples" subtitle = "Learn how to format numbers in Angular using Angular Decimal Pipe" type="post" summary ="Angular Decimal Pipe is one of the bulit in pipe in Angular used to format decimal numbers according to the given decimal digits info and locale information."